minemunf/dataviz_final_project/README.md

 ## Project 02

-In this project, I explored the classifications and statistics of Soccer/Football players represented in FIFA 2018's Roster.
+In this project, I explored the classifications and statistics of Soccer/Football players represented in EA's FIFA 2018 Roster.
+My motivation for this project was to find out what linked the best performers in the game, and by extension in real life.
 Find the code and report in the `project_02/` folder.

 **Sample data visualization:**